 You may even decide not to go to a hospital which could be a mistake.
-It’s important for your personal injury case to be examined but when you see a doctor at the hospital ER, you can ask the important question I tell you about below.
+It’s important for your personal injury case to be examined, but when you see a doctor at the hospital ER, you can ask the important question I tell you about below.

 Because you may not experience pain after the accident, you may not even know you were injured.
 Not yet!
 But after you go to sleep and wake up the next morning, you’ll experience pain, a lot of pain.

 I know because I had my own back pain from a car accident when I was hit in the rear by a drunk driver.
-I had minor pain after the car accident which became worse the next morning.
+I had minor pain after the car accident, which became worse the next morning.
 Several years later, the pain became excruciating with radiculopathy pain that radiated or traveled down both legs.

-My back pain was caused by pain shooting down my legs with the most severe pain at the point in my lower back where it was coming from.
+My back pain was caused by pain shooting down my legs, with the most severe pain at the point in my lower back where it was coming from.

-For people who are fortunate enough to not know what radiculopathy is, I will first provide a short description of what causes radiculopathy and what it is.
+For people who are fortunate enough not to know what radiculopathy is, I will first provide a short description of what causes radiculopathy and what it is.

 What Causes Radiculopathy